Visiting a Patient

 Between the hours of 8:30 p.m. and 8:30 a.m., all visitors to the campus are required to check-in with Security.
 Only visitors wearing the designated wristbands will be allowed into the patient care areas.

 Please discuss any questions or concerns regarding visitation with the nurses or a member of our Patient Relations team.
-The Nebraska Medical Center thanks you for your cooperation in maintaining a safe and healing environment.
+Nebraska Medicine thanks you for your cooperation in maintaining a safe and healing environment.

-The Nebraska Medical Center provides a smoke free and tobacco free environment to all patients, whose health and welfare is our primary concern.
-Smoking and other use of tobacco is not permitted on The Nebraska Medical Center property.
+Nebraska Medicine provides a smoke free and tobacco free environment to all patients, whose health and welfare is our primary concern.
+Smoking and other use of tobacco is not permitted on Nebraska Medicine property.
 Your doctor can provide information about the use of alternative therapies, medications, nicotine patches and counseling.

 Good hand hygiene is the single most effective method of preventing the spread of germs.
 Germs can cause infections.
 Each patient and visitor plays an important role in preventing the spread of germs.
 Working together, we can prevent the spread of infection.